jbilander/Vampire_V4_Standalone_Enclosure/README.md

 3d-model was created in DesignSpark Mechanical 4.0

-All dimensions were reverse engineered using a digital caliper measuring a real Vampire V4 PCB rev 3C
+All dimensions were reverse engineered using a digital caliper measuring a real Vampire V4 PCB rev 3C.
+Sticker size is 49x13 mm.

 Why no STEP-file?
 Sorry I do not have the Exchange add-on module to export geometry to STEP and IGES formats.
 The free version of Designspark Mechanical 4.0 doesn't support it.